George Summers, Richard Grimshaw, Rebecca Staniforth, Arianne Lopez and Matthew Sedgley.

 This year's event was hosted by the charismatic film-maker and former BBC Radio 6Music presenter Iyare Igiehon, whilst critically acclaimed Film Director Corin Hardy engaged the audience as he spoke about his experiences directing "The Hallow".

-But the day belonged to Matthew Sedgley of King Edward VI College, Nuneaton, Warwickshire,
+BEST MUSIC VIDEOBut the day belonged to Matthew Sedgley of King Edward VI College, Nuneaton, Warwickshire, who won the BEST MUSIC VIDEO AWARD and OVERALL WJEC MOVING IMAGE PRIZE for THE ELLIPSIS WASTED POTENTIAL ME music video.

 WJEC Head of Creative Media Arts Jeremy Points said "The standard of work submitted this year was exceptionally high.
 We were delighted to showcase the work of some of the country's most exciting young filmmakers who will no doubt play a significant role in shaping the future of film."